-Throughout 2019 and 2020, Congressman Holding continued to advocate for the interests of Americans abroad but unfortunately the Act failed to gain traction in Congress.
+Throughout 2019 and 2020, Congressman Holding continued to advocate for the interests of Americans abroad but unfortunately, the Act failed to gain traction in Congress.
 With Congressman Holding unlikely to run for office again in 2020, the future of the bill is uncertain.

-Although progress has for the meantime stopped, there was a clear support for the passing of the TFFAAA from the expat community which may motivate discussion within the government.
+Although progress has in the meantime stopped, there was clear support for the passing of the TFFAAA from the expat community which may motivate discussion within the government.

 Do you want professional help with your own International Tax Strategy and Corporate Structure?

 Check out our current services.
 We are here to guide you and help you navigate through the complex world of International Taxes and Business Structures.

 We hope you have enjoyed this article.
 If you have any further questions please leave us a message below and we’ll get back to you as soon as we can.

 NOTICE: The content of this article is not to be considered as a legal opinion or tax advice.
 Wanderers Wealth does not hold itself out as a legal or tax advisor.
 If you want to receive a legal opinion or tax advice on the matter in this article please contact us directly and we will refer you to a legal practitioner.